devmount/sloth.css/README.md

 <link rel="stylesheet" href="https://unpkg.com/@devmount/sloth.css@1/sloth.min.css" />
 ```

 Read on below to find out about all available variants.
-Maybe one of them is more suitbale for your use case.
+Maybe one of them is more suitable for your use case.

 ## Features